Dynamical Systematics for Time Delay Lenses and the Impact on the Hubble Constant: Models of the Anisotropy

 \section{Models of the Anisotropy}

-There is a puzzle in the results of \S\ref{sec:disp}, namely that the models had $h_4 < 0.021$ (and mostly $<-0.008$), while typical early-type local galaxies have $h_4 \simeq 0.01$ to $0.04$ (e.g., \citealt{Emsellem2004}, \citealt{Arnold2014}, \citealt{Veale2017}).
+There is a puzzle in the results of \S\ref{sec:disp}, namely that the models had $h_4 < 0.018$ (and mostly $<-0.008$), while typical early-type local galaxies have $h_4 \simeq 0.01$ to $0.04$ (e.g., \citealt{Emsellem2004}, \citealt{Arnold2014}, \citealt{Veale2017}).
 There is evidence of a slight redshift evolution with medians of $h_4=0.019\pm0.002$ at $z = 0.82$ and $0.045\pm0.008$ at $z = 0.32$ (\citealt{DEugenio2023}) but there are not sufficiently strong to explain the range of values found in \S\ref{sec:disp}.
 This has two important implications.
 First, the corrections we found are likely significant underestimates.
 For the rough scaling of \cite{vanderMarel1993}, the fractional differences should be $v_\text{rms}^2/\sigma_{\ast}^2 -1 \simeq 5 h_4$ and we should expect corrections of 5-20\%, not 1-5\%.
 Second, the fact that the O-M DFs are not producing sufficiently large $h_4$ values implies that they do not span the range of physical properties occupied by early-type galaxies.
-In fact, there is a strong case that the O-M models are unlikely to be correct at either large or small radii.
+In fact, there is a strong case that the O-M models are unlikely to be correct at either large or small radii, which is one reason why it is not used in the most recent time-delay cosmography studies.
+But constant anisotropy models are not physical realizations of real galaxies and halos either.

 The O-M models are forced to be isotropic at their centers and radial in their outskirts with a fairly steep transition due to the dependence on $r^2$. \cite{Mamon2006} strongly argue that the Osipkov-Merritt models are a poor representation of the anisotropy profiles found in simulations and instead argue for with $r_a \simeq 1.4 R_e \simeq 2.5 s$.
 This profile is again isotropic at the center, but then slowly transitions (because it scales with $r$ not $r^2$) to moderately radial orbits ($\beta \rightarrow 1/2$ instead of unity) at large radii.